Article contributed by local Remedial Massage Therapist, Angela Mackintosh:

 I am a strong believer in Evidence Based Medicine “the conscientious, explicit and judicious use of current evidence in making decisions about the care of individual patients”.
 Massage has been found to increase not only on the hormone serotonin levels (important for regulating sleep, mood and appetite) but it also influences the release of the hormone oxytocin (related to feelings of connectedness and bonding and, most importantly for birth, this is the hormone responsible for your uterus contracting during birth).

-Having worked in clinics for eleven years, I feel that now as a mobile massage therapist in Newcastle, my clients are more comfortable being massaged in their own home with no stress that may be associated with clinics, and is an especially convenient service for post natal massages for mums with a bub at home.”
+Having worked in clinics for many years, I feel that now as a mobile massage therapist in Newcastle, my clients are more comfortable being massaged in their own home with no stress that may be associated with clinics, and is an especially convenient service for post natal massages for mums with a bub at home.”

 Article provided by: